 5. Slant Board Jefferson Curl

-This is definitely one of the more advanced exercises so proceed with caution!
+This is definitely one of the more advanced exercises, so proceed with caution!

 7 Best Knees Over Toes Slant Board Exercises

 Most of these exercises fall under the ‘knees over toes‘ training methodology which is geared towards increasing strength and mobility through developing your knee and ankle joints.
+Strengthening these muscles with slant board exercises not only helps prevent injury and knee pain, but also encourages safe knee travel.
+For best results, always use slow, controlled movements and adjust the incline of the slant board to match your individual mobility level.

 Let’s take a look at some of my favorites.